seanwhs/Tutorials/NextJS/QR-Attendance-System/Implementation/7-Domain-Layer-Implementation.md

 }
 ```

-is treated as the object.
+is treated as the oject.

-But business objects have behavior:
+ut usiness ojects have ehavior:

 ```text
 Event